Design · July 2022 · 8 MIN READ

 Just as the client’s business goals are important, so too are the needs and objectives of the user.
 Understanding what actions users take on the website informs the proper planning for the distribution of the content, as well as the appropriate paths they should take.
 Since there are many different types of users with different needs, so too should the structure facilitate a wide variety of navigation courses, as well as provide the opportunity to just explore various parts of the website.

-Website structure is all about how the pages are organized based on the content to promote the best user experience with the least amount of navigation.
+Website structures a all about how the pages are organized based on the content to promote the best user experience with the least amount of navigation.
 It’s a grouping or compilation of user interface elements and patterns to make sure that visitors find what they want.

 Information architecture is about how the information is arranged and built for the entire site.
 It is the underlying blueprint for all of the content and how the site will function.

-Both serve to support the user as the primary focus and to adapt to changing behaviors in order to maximize the potential of what the website can deliver.
+Both serve to support the user as the primary focus and to adapt to changing behaviors in order to maximize the potential of what the website and its website page structure can deliver.

 Where can I get some help with optimizing my website?